TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCAssociation.md

 # Get-JCAssociation

 ## SYNOPSIS
-The function Get-JCAssociation can be used to query an object’s associations and then provide information about how objects are associated with one another.
+The function Get-JCAssociation can be used to query an object's associations and then provide information about how objects are associated with one another.

 ## SYNTAX